jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 I only use the word "year" once.
 That's all I need to do, because the audience knows that I'm not talking about any other noun.
 This allows me to create a sharper tweet that better resonates with the audience.

-They don't need to be reminded that I'm talking about years.
+They don't need a reminder that I'm talking about years.
 If I repeated the word year each time, it would seriously break up engagement and reading flow.

 People might agree with what I'm saying, but they won't have that knee-jerk reaction to share my tweet.
 If they're reading an article that is redundant with its nouns, they will almost certainly get bored.
 This GREATLY decreases the likelihood of them reading to the end or sharing.
 Word fatigue literally tires the reader out.